kristianmandrup/min-ionic-react-app/Readme.md

 # Minimal Ionic React app

-For exploring how to work with Ionic for Android and iOS native mobile development.
+Minimal application for exploring how to work with Ionic for Android and iOS native mobile development.

 ## Native mobile device development